How to create the perfect exhibition plan for event success

-If you intend to exhibit between September 2024 and February 2025, you need to finalise your exhibition plan as soon as possible.
+If you intend to exhibit in the next 4-6 months, you need to finalise your exhibition plan as soon as possible.

 Luckily for your events team, we’ve already done the hard work and outlined what needs to be considered when planning an exhibition.